elastic/elasticsearch-ruby/elasticsearch-api/README.md

 ## Development

 To work on the code, clone and bootstrap the main repository first -- please see instructions in the main [README](../README.md#development).

 To run tests, launch a testing cluster -- again, see instructions in the main [README](../README.md#development) -- and use the Rake tasks:

 ```
 time rake test:unit
 time rake test:integration
 ```

-You can read more about how we test the API using the Elasticsearch spec in [the test runner README](https://github.com/elastic/elasticsearch-ruby/tree/master/api-spec-testing#rest-api-yaml-test-runner).
+We run the test suite for Elasticsearch's Rest API tests.
+You can read more about this in [the test runner README](https://github.com/elastic/elasticsearch-ruby/tree/master/api-spec-testing#rest-api-yaml-test-runner).

+The `rest_api` needs the test files from Elasticsearch.
+You can run the rake task to download the test artifacts in the root folder of the project.
+This task needs a running cluster to determine which version and build hash of Elasticsearch to use and test against. `TEST_ES_SERVER=http://localhost:9200 rake test:download_artifacts`.
+This will download the necessary files used for the integration tests to `./tmp`.

 ## License